Turhal: Today's Turhal

 As mentioned above, Turhal is best known for its sugar beet processing plant established in 1934.
 But today Turhal's economy depends on much diverted business sectors such as textile, animal feed and dairy products.
 Turhal also has a machine works which provides an important income to the town.
 Today, Turhal is becoming important with its natural marble deposits and marble processing industries.
 Traditionally, stockbreeding and other agricultural activities still keep their importance too.

-According to the census taken in 1997, the total population of Turhal is more than 115,000 and is still on the increase.